- Hourly / - BiWeekly /

 Experience: Four years of experience in printing operations such as letter press and offset lithography.
 Two years of this experience must have included experience in layout, cost estimates and purchasing printing materials.

-Notes: Applicants may substitute additional education at an accredited college or university for up to one year of the general experience at a rate of 30 semester credit hours for one year of experience.
+Note: Candidates may substitute additional education at an accredited college or university at the rate of 30 credit hours for up to one year of the required general experience.